LengoLabs/qbot/PR_INFO.md

 * Some sections have been entirely re-written such as deprecation/phase of previous addon & primary group for a better config & clean code.
 * Code issue fixes
 * Multi-group support
+* queryString param "groupId" is required to be passed on API endpoints which touch a group.
+Example: promote, xp, etc.

 # TODO:
 * Code & param cleanup.
-* API re-write is last priority.

 # Status
 STABLE: **NO**